jakeday4/FB-Coach-Data/README.md

 - Consistent with the R statistical programming language, `NA` values indicate missing data.

-Please dont’t hesitate to reach out at jakeday4@gmail.com if you have any questions or find any issues with the data.
+Please don’t hesitate to reach out at jakeday4@gmail.com if you have any questions or find any issues with the data.

 ### License Information